 In 2004 , Rowena set up Talking in Tune the Cambridge Community Music Charity.
 She has set up and led various community singing ventures in Cambridge including Women of Note and Good Vibrations Community Choir which she co-founded with Sue Parlby.
 She regularly leads workshops at Westcott College, Cambridge and Anglia Ruskin University and leads one off workshops, singing leader training workshops and residential singing courses and singing holidays throughout the UK and beyond in woodlands, streets, meadows, castles, hotels, yurts, boats and wherever she can really!
 She has led many large scale singing ventures, such as directing the 120 voice Fire Choir to sing on stage with the Olympic Flame to Cambridge in front of 40,000 people in 2012 and the Cycle of Songs project to celebrate arrival of the Tour de France in Cambridge in 2014.

-She currently performs in vocal and instrumental group No Strings Attached and the acappella ensemble the Chalk Circle Collective.
+She currently performs in vocal and instrumental group No Strings Attached.